 Most often, macular degeneration is accompanied by the formation of yellow deposits called “drusen” under the macula, which dry out or thin the macula.
 This is called “dry” macular degeneration.
 In less common cases, abnormal blood vessels develop under the macula and leak fluid.
 This is called “wet” macular degeneration.

 A number of uncontrollable factors contribute to macular degeneration, including age, sex, eye color, farsightedness, and race.
 Risk factors you can control include smoking, high blood pressure, exposure to harmful sunlight, and diet.
 Every year millions of dollars of research are spent on studying how to best treat and/or prevent macular degeneration.
 This research is undated almost continuously.
-Dr. Rainey is committed to staying current with these studies so that we may best serve you with the latest information and treatments.
+Oklahoma Eye Institute is committed to staying current with these studies so that we may best serve you with the latest information and treatments.

 It is difficult for patients to detect dry macular degeneration in its early stages.
 The most common symptom is blurred vision.
 Wet macular degeneration progresses much faster when it occurs.
 Symptoms include blurred vision and distortion or a dark spot in central vision.
 Both forms of macular degeneration can cause severe visual impairment.